wp-oop/plugin-boilerplate/README.md

 #### Getting Started
 Use Composer to bootstrap your project.

-1. Clone and install deps:

-    ```bash
-    composer create-project wp-oop/plugin-boilerplate my_plugin --stability=dev
-    ```

-   Here, `my_plugin` is the name of the project folder.
-Should correspond to the slug of your plugin.
+1. Use this template

+    This Github repository is a [template][template-repo].
+[Use it][use-template-repo] to create a project of your own from.

 2. Customize project